postmanlabs/labs-docs/src/pages/postman-flows/getting-started/chaining-requests-with-data.md

 4. **Use message in Request variables**

    For the sake of simplicity, Flows flattens complex objects to simple key-value pairs in the Send Request block.
-So the above message gets converted to the following, and you will be able to use the values of complext objects in your requests via the variable syntax of `{{body.id}}`.
+So the above message gets converted to the following, and you will be able to use the values of complex objects in your requests via the variable syntax of `{{body.id}}`.

    ```
    body.id: 1